IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ---
+id: 154
 title: Locate a Manifest on a Web Map
-id: 154
-layout: recipe
+topic: geo-recipes
 tags: [maps, geolocate, navPlace]
 summary: "Use the navPlace extension to provide geolocation information about an IIIF Presentation API 3.0 Manifest."
-# Note that navPlace support is not baked into the viewers yet.
+layout: recipe
 viewers:
  - id: UV
    support: none